Kennedy GO Station

 Kennedy GO Station is a GO Transit train station in Toronto, Ontario, Canada.
-It is a stop on the Stouffville line GO train service, and is directly connected to the adjacent Kennedy subway station which serves the Line 2 Bloor–Danforth and Line 3 Scarborough lines, as well as numerous TTC bus services.
+It is a stop on the Stouffville line GO train service, and is directly connected to the adjacent Kennedy subway station which serves Line 2 Bloor–Danforth as well as numerous TTC bus services.

 History

 Kennedy GO Station opened June 2, 2005.

-Despite being on the CN Uxbridge Subdivision and preceding operators dating to the 19th century, there was never a station near this location.
+Despite being on the CN Uxbridge Subdivision and preceding operators (Toronto and Nipissing Railway, Grand Trunk Railway and Canadian National Railway) dating to the 19th century, there was never a station near this location.

 Facilities

 GO Transit does not provide any parking at the station.
-Pay parking is available in the adjacent TTC and City of Toronto parking lots.
+Pay parking is available in the adjacent City of Toronto parking lots.

 There is no permanent station building, only shelters along the platform.
 There is no staffed ticket booth; tickets are purchased from vending ticketing machines only.

 As of 2020, Metrolinx is making the following station improvements: